vigetlabs/microcosm/docs/guides/02-domains.md

 ## Importing data

-Data can be injected into a Microcosm using `repo.replace`.
+Data can be injected into a Microcosm using `repo.patch`.
 When this occurs, `deserialize` will be called on all Domains to allow data to be processed before it enters the repo:

 ```javascript
 const Planets = {